 The seat is roomy and comfy (padded), and it can hold up to 65 pounds of baby meat.
 That’s pretty impressive for a stroller that’s relatively compact (for comparison, the BOB Revolution can hold up to 70 pounds — not too far off!).

-The City Mini 2 lies nearly flat, so you can use it with your baby as long as they have head/neck control.
+Since the GT2 lies nearly flat, you can use it with your baby as long as they have head/neck control.
 For extra comfort (and if you want to face your newborn), you can buy a pram (sold separately).
 You can also opt to create a travel system — a great option if you know you’ll be commuting a lot by car.

 The seat’s fabric is also easy to wipe clean.